Strip photography: Artistic uses

 Strip photography can be used for artistic effect, which has been done regularly since the 1960s.
 In addition to sports, early examples include work by Silk and other Life (later Time–Life) photographers for various subjects, such as the cover of the Halloween issue of Life 1960.
 William Larson pioneered modern artistic uses of strip photography from the late 1960s.
 Michael Golembewski has been a practitioner of scanography.

 More recently, Jay Mark Johnson has used slit cameras for artistic effect.
 Adam Magyar used a custom "slit scan" camera to record city traffic over time in his panoramic photo series Urban Flow (2006–2009).
 In his next project, Stainless (2010–2011), Magyar made use of an industrial line scan camera and custom software to capture panoramic photos of moving subway traffic in major metropolitan cities, including New York, Paris and Tokyo.
 He later included high speed video from the perspective of the moving subway car, which captured exceptional three-dimensional detail of people waiting on the platform over a very small amount of time.

+The Processing graphics application has an example script for video manipulation that outputs an endlessly rewriting strip photograph.